-Symptoms of these reactions include:
+- Symptoms of these reactions include:

-skin rashes or redness which may develop into life-threatening skin reactions including widespread rash with blisters and peeling skin, particularly occurring around the mouth, nose, eyes and genitals (Stevens-Johnson syndrome (SJSI), extensive peeling of the skin (more than 30% of the body surface toxic epidermal necrolysis) or extended rashes with liver, blood and other body organs involvement (Drug Reaction with Eosinophilia and Systemic Symptoms which is also known as DRESS hypersensitivity syndrome).

-ulcers in the mouth, throat, nose or genitals

-a sore mouth or red or swollen eyes (conjunctivitis)
+skin rashes or redness which may develop into skin rashes or redness which may develop into life-threatening skin reactions including widespread rash with bilsters and peeling skin, particularly occurring around the mouth, nose, eyes and genitals (Stevens-Johnson syndrome (SJSI)), extensive peeling of the skin (more than 30% of the body surface - toxic epidermal necrolysis) or extended rashes with liver, blood and other body organs involvement (Drug Reaction with Eosinophilia and Systemic Symptoms which is also known as DRESS hypersensitivity syndrome).
+Luclers in the mouth, throat, nose or genitals a sore mouth or red or swollen eyes (conjunctivitis) a high temperature (fever), flu-like symptoms or drowsiness

-high temperature (fever), flu-like symptoms or drowsiness swelling around your face, or swollen glands in your neck, armpilor groin unexpected bleeding or bruising, or your fingers turning blue a sore throat, or more infections (such as colds) than usual increased levels of liver enzymes seen in blood tests usual increased levels of liver enzymes seen in blood tests an increase in a type of white blood cell (eosinophils) enlarged lymph nodes involvement of the organs of the body including liver and kidneys.
+- swelling around your face, or swollen glands in - your neck, armpit or groin unexpected bleeding or bruising, or your fingers - turning blue a sore throat, or more infections (such as colds)

-and kidneys.
+- an increase in a type of white blood cell (eosinophils) enlarged lymph nodes involvement of the organs of the body including liver and kidneys.

 These are very serious but rare or very rare side effects.
 You may need urgent medical attention or hospitalisation.
 In many cases, these symptoms will be signs of less serious side effects but you must be aware that they are potentially life-threatening and can develop into more serious problems, such as organ failure, if they are not treated.
-If you notice any of these symptoms:
+If you notice any se symptoms

 Contact a doctor immediately.
 Your doctor may decide to carry out tests on your liver, kidneys or blood and may tell you to stop taking Lamotrigine.
-In case you have developed Stevens-Johnson syndrome or toxic epidermal necrolysis your doctor will tell you that you must never use lamotrigine again.
+In case you have developed Stevens-Johnson syndrome or toxic epidermal necrolysis your doctor will tell you that you must never use lamotrigine